 But displacement disparities might also reflect unequal risk for Black and white workers in broadly the same kinds of jobs, reflecting more fine-grained occupational segregation or different experiences even for workers in the same micro-occupation.
 McBrier and Wilson (2004) summarize many reasons to expect this pattern in the context of professionals and managers, including that the segregation of social and professional networks makes it harder for Black managers to demonstrate their skills and contributions to white executives.
 Thus, in a pattern that we might summarize as "Black employees and applicants don't get the benefit of the doubt," Black workers have much more formalized and predictable upward mobility paths-generally only achieving high-level jobs after acquiring many formal credentials and working in just-lower jobs for the same employer, allowing their skills to be evaluated directly (Wilson et al. 1999, Wilson and Maume 2013)-but much less formalized and predictable downward mobility paths, with downward mobility and job dismissal patterns that are much harder to predict from their individual human capital and job characteristics (McBrier and Wilson 2004, Wilson 2005).
-These differences in how Black and white employees are evaluated might manifest in different within-firm displacement risk once layoffs become imminent.
+These differences in how Black and white employees are evaluated might manifest in different within-firm displacement risk once layoffs become imminent, broadly in keeping with results that Black workers face higher risk of dismissal compared to very similar workers even in the federal government (Zwerling and Silver 1992).